awsdocs/aws-cloudtrail-user-guide/doc_source/create-kms-key-policy-for-cloudtrail.md

 }
 ```

-### Allow users in your account to decrypt with your CMK<a name="create-kms-key-policy-for-cloudtrail-decrypt-your-account"></a>
+### Allow users in your account to decrypt with your KMS key<a name="create-kms-key-policy-for-cloudtrail-decrypt-your-account"></a>

 **Example**
 This policy statement illustrates how to allow an IAM user or role in your account to use your key to read the encrypted logs in your account's S3 bucket\.

 **Example Scenario**
-+ Your CMK, S3 bucket, and IAM user Bob are in account 111111111111\.
++ Your KMS key, S3 bucket, and IAM user Bob are in account *111111111111*\.
 + You give IAM user Bob permission to decrypt CloudTrail logs in the S3 bucket\.

 In the key policy, you enable CloudTrail log decrypt permissions for IAM user Bob\.

-CMK policy statement:
+KMS key policy statement:

 ```
 {